 The Claddagh Pint

-I first released it in March 2022 and while I’d like to say that it exploded and sold out instantly like the Lady on the Rock, the truth is that it was a real slow burner.
-That said, it has since become my best seller and I’ve made a few variations of it.
-At the time of writing, I’ve two more variants in the works, too!
+While I’d like to say that it exploded and sold out instantly like the Lady on the Rock did, the truth is that it was a real slow burner.
+As I said, it has since become my best seller and I’ve made a few variations of it.

 How it came to be